Samuel-Campbell/ml-challenge-expenses/README.md

 For the purpose of a quick demo/assignment as well as for the fact that there is a very limited amount of data available, I have opted to go with a simple feed forward network.

 The epochs is set to 700, high enough to converge without trying to overfit the data.
 Note that setting the epoch to 1500 also yielded 83% thus showing forth that this is the classifier's limits in regards to the data collected.

+### Random Forest
+I think this classifier would have performed the best with small amounts of data.
+It is also a relatively safe approach for a first attempt at classification.
+I did not use this simply because I would assume that the system would have a very large amount of data from which ANN might outperform this technique given a full training set.

 # Results